awong234/CT_sim/readme.md

 This page displays the start/end times of each task graphically, and a linear trend of the form (taskIndex ~ timeEnded) is assessed over tasks for prediction of the date of completion.

+### subroutine_autoupload.R

+This function scans `localOutput\` and uploads files that do NOT exist on the server.
+It opens up a cmd window to provide a report of files uploaded through `subroutine_autoupload.bat`.

-### uploadOutput.R
+### subroutine_updateTasksCompleted.R

-tidyverse's `googledrive` package only services your OWN google drive, so MUST have directory already in your account.
-This function will upload files in the `localOutput/` directory to the shared drive.
+This function interacts with the SQL server to mark tasks completed that were reserved.
+It also opens up a cmd window to provide a report of files marked complete through `subroutine.bat`

 ### writeSettings.R

 This file, when sourced, will write a record of all the proposed settings to memory.
 This is used in `RUNSCRIPT.R`

-### settings.sqlite
+### settings.sqlite and settings_v2.sqlite

 After you have run `SETUP.R`, this file will generate in your working directory.
-It contains all 32 million tasks to be completed.
+It contains all tasks to be completed and their respective parameter settings.
+The second version pares down the settings table to 4 million settings.